DilanCF/CMSC412_notes/lecture/Lecture08.md

 But we run into the same issue!

-Question: If you run program with race cond, will you *ALways* get unexpected result?
+Question: If you run program with race condition, will you *Always* get unexpected result?

 ![Alt text](img/Lecture08/image-18.png)